 How old is your dog?

-Dogs that are less than a year old are will still be growing and will need to just stick with short day hikes that don’t put any unnecessary stress on their developing bones and joints.
-Some dogs need to wait for even longer than a year before they can start doing serious hiking, so make sure you check with your vet before you start lengthening your walks.
+Dogs that are less than a year old will still be growing.
+They’ll need to just stick with short hikes that don’t put any unnecessary stress on their developing bones and joints.
+Some dogs need to wait even longer than a year before they can start doing serious hiking, so make sure you check with your vet before you start lengthening your walks.

 Equally,if your dog is getting on a bit, don’t push the miles.
 Look out for signs of tiredness and monitor it on each hike.
 If your old pup is getting tired more quickly than usual then it may just be that it’s ready for something shorter and more chilled out!